ASUS ROG Swift PG27UQR Monitor Review

 Edge

 The edge-lit local dimming feature has eight zones, and it performs terribly.
 This is because whenever there's a bright object against a dark background, an entire zone lights up, resulting in distracting blooming.
 It's also slow to react to objects moving across the screen, which is distracting.
 That said, really small highlights don't trigger any of the zones, so there isn't any blooming, but that's only with really certain content that features such small highlights.
 However, most content causes all the zones to turn on, meaning the local dimming feature isn't doing anything to improve the picture quality.
-At least you can enable and disable the Dynamic Dimming setting as you wish, but because it performs so terribly, it's better to disable it altogether.
+You can only disable Dynamic Dimming in SDR, as it's locked on in HDR.

 8.2